skupperproject/skupper-example-iperf/README.md

 ## Step 5: Install Skupper in your namespaces

 The `skupper init` command installs the Skupper router and service controller in the current namespace.
+It can also install the optional skupper web console.
 Run the `skupper init` command in each namespace.
 **Note:** If you are using Minikube, [you need to start `minikube tunnel`][minikube-tunnel] before you install Skupper.
 [minikube-tunnel]: https://skupper.io/start/minikube.html#running-minikube-tunnel